Upgrading Issues

 Overflow, Underflow, and other FPU exceptions can directly be controlled by uCalc.

 There are in fact no longer any "built-in" functions, operators, or constants at all.
-Some common items, such as arithmetic, trigonometric, and miscellaneous items are included in a library in the DLL, and are activated in the include file.
+Some common items, such as arithmetic, trigonometric, and miscellaneous items are included in a library in the DLL, and are activated in the header / include file.
 You can remove, rename, or add items to the list.
-You can implement new items using the same kind of NativeCall procedure callbacks (an advanced Language Builder feature) as the ones in the library, achieving the same maximum speed.
-(Standard procedures, which are easier to implement, can be defined as well, and are generally sufficiently fast).
+You can implement new items using the same kind of native callback procedures as the ones in the library, achieving the same maximum speed.